Things to do in Hobart

 Cradle Mountain

-One of Tasmania's most popular attractions is the Cradle Mountain-Lake St Clair National Park.
-Placed on the UNESCO World Heritage list in 1982, its landscapes include ancient rain…
+One of Tasmania's most popular attractions, Cradle Mountain-Lake St Clair National Park was inscribed on the UNESCO World Heritage List in 1982.
+The park features ancient rainfores…

 Port Arthur photo